defold/defold.github.io/manuals/shader.md

   ![UV coordinates](../images/shader/uv_map.png)

-  A UV-map is typically generated in the 3D modelling program and stored in the mesh.
+  A UV-map is typically generated in the 3D modeling program and stored in the mesh.
 The texture coordinates for each vertex are provided to the vertex shader as an attribute.
 A varying variable is then used to find the UV coordinate for each fragment as interpolated from the vertex values.

 Varying variables
 : Varying types of variables are used to pass information between the vertex stage and the fragment stage.